SIMPLE: Statistical Inference on Membership Profiles in Large Networks: Introduction

 Both forms of SIMPLE test are constructed using the spectral information of the observed adjacency matrix.
 In this sense, our work is related to the class of spectral clustering methods, which is one of the most scalable tools for community detection and has been popularly used in the literature.
 See, e.g., \cite{von2007} for a tutorial of spectral clustering methods.
 See also \cite{rohe2011,lei2015, jin2015} among many others for the specifics on the implementation of spectral methods for community detection.
 In addition, the optimality for the case of two communities has been established by \cite{abbe2019entrywise}.
 Our work is related to but substantially different from the link prediction problem \citep{Liben-Nowell:2007, WuLevinaZhu2018}, which can be thought of as predicting pairs of nodes as linked or non-linked.
 The major difference is that in link prediction, only part of the adjacency matrix is observed and one tries to predict the latent links among the nodes which are unobserved.
 Moreover, link prediction methods usually do not provide statistical confidence levels.

 Our work falls into the category of hypothesis testing with network data.
-In the literature, hypothesis testing has been used for different purposes such as estimating and testing the number of communities $K$.
-For example, under the stochastic block model assumption, \cite{Bickel2016} proposed a recursive bipartitioning algorithm to automatically estimate the number of communities using hypothesis test constructed from the largest principal eigenvalue of the suitably centered and scaled adjacency matrix.
-The null hypothesis of their test is that the network has only $K=1$ community, that is, it is generated from an Erd\"{o}s-R\'{e}nyi random graph. \cite{L16} generalized their idea and proposed a test allowing for $K\geq 1$ communities in the stochastic block model under the null hypothesis.
+In the literature, hypothesis testing has been used for different purposes.
+For example, \cite{arias-castro2014} and \cite{verzelen2015} formalized the problem of community detection in a given random graph as a hypothesis testing problem in dense and sparse random networks, respectively.
+Under the stochastic block model assumption, \cite{Bickel2016} proposed a recursive bipartitioning algorithm to automatically estimate the number of communities using hypothesis test constructed from the largest principal eigenvalue of the suitably centered and scaled adjacency matrix.
+The null hypothesis of their test is that the network has only $K=1$ community. \cite{L16} generalized their idea and proposed a test allowing for $K\geq 1$ communities in the stochastic block model under the null hypothesis.
 The number of communities can then be estimated by sequential testing. \cite{wang2017} proposed a likelihood ratio test for selecting the correct $K$ under the setting of SBM.

 The rest of the paper is organized as follows.
 Section \ref{Sec2} introduces the model setting and technical preparation.
 We present the SIMPLE method and its asymptotic theory as well as the implementation details of SIMPLE in Section \ref{Sec3}.
 Sections \ref{Sec4} and \ref{Sec5} provide several simulation and real data examples illustrating the finite-sample performance and utility of our newly suggested method.
 We discuss some implications and extensions of our work in Section \ref{Sec6}.
-The proofs of main results are relegated to the Appendix.
-Additional technical details are provided in the Supplementary Material.
+All the proofs and technical details are provided in the Supplementary Material.